Exclusion, Selection and Award Criteria Overview

 These criteria must not be changed or waived during the procurement process e.g. the Contract Notice and the call for competition must contain a list and brief description of criteria.
 This must include the situations where bidders may be excluded and detail the, minimum and specific requirements.

-Evaluation criteria – and the Evaluation matrix may assist you in your evaluation if you are not using PCS-T. More information on evaluation criteria can be found on the Award Criteria station.
+The Evaluation matrix may assist you in your evaluation if you are not using PCS-T. More information on evaluation criteria can be found on the Award Criteria station.

 Reserved Contracts